jgraph/mxgraph/README.md

 There is a [mxgraph tag on Stack Overflow](http://stackoverflow.com/questions/tagged/mxgraph).
 Please ensure your questions adhere to the [SO guidelines](http://stackoverflow.com/help/on-topic), otherwise it will be closed.

+We do not provide commercial support.
+If you are looking for a commercially supported diagramming library, we recommend [yFiles HTML](https://www.yworks.com/products/yfiles-for-html).
+Their layouting and routing algorithms, in particular, are the best out there.

 License
 =======